Search

 9. Crowd Analysis

 Computer vision can correctly count retail shoppers and study customer behavior in total.
-For instance, merchants can track the customer journeys throughout the physical store, calculate the total time spent with each product, and guarantee that the store follows all standardized protocols.
+For instance, merchants can track customer journeys throughout the physical store, calculate the total time spent with each product, and guarantee that the store follows all standardized protocols.

 10. Stocking and Planograms